ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 ### Time series

-Time series visualization options are selectable after adding to your query one field with `Date`, `Datetime` or `Timestamp` type and at least one field with `number` type.
-You can select time series visualizations using the visualization options.
+Time series visualization options are selectable if the query returns at least one field with `Date`, `Datetime`, or `Timestamp` type type and at least one field with `number` type.
+Then you can select time series visualization options.
 Grafana interprets timestamp rows without explicit time zone as UTC.
 Any other column is treated as a value column.

 #### Multi-line time series